ManikSheoran/Fairness-In-GraphInfCL/README.md

 ```

 We got `node_to_topic.pkl` file with embedding.
 This files is used for selecting influencers based on topic in seed_tag.py.
-The new `seed_tag.py` script can be find here github link.

 ### Run the Code —